sebleedelisle/ofxLaser/README.md

 ofxLaser
 =========

 An openFrameworks addon for controlling one or more ILDA lasers, it's particularly good at rendering graphics.
-It currently works with Etherdream, Laserdock/LaserCube and IDN controllers, but more DACs to be added in the future.
+It currently works with Etherdream, Helios, Laserdock/LaserCube, but more DACs to be added in the future.

 Safety Notice
 =============